eclipsesource/tabris-js-docs/docs/3.0/selector.md

 ### WidgetCollection#find

-The method `collection.find(selector)` will apply the given selector to descendants to all of it's own entries.
+The method `collection.find(selector)` will apply the given selector to all descendants of its own entries".
 This excludes the entries themselves, effectively skipping one generation in a subtree.

 ```js
 widget.children().find('.bar'); // All descendants matching '.bar' EXCEPT direct children